CharlesGaydon/CharlesGaydon/README.md

 **About me**

-- 💼 R&D Engineer @ IGN - Deep Learning for Lidar and Geodata

-- 📈 I c
+- 💼 I work as an R&D Engineer at the French Geographical Institute (IGN)

+- ⚡ I bring AI capabilities to institute, for the production of a nation-wide Lidar classification.

 - ❤️ I like python and building well-thought AI systems: machine learning is not all about the model!

-- 💬 You can reach out via my [LinkedIn profile](https://www.linkedin.com/in/charlesgaydon/) or directly in Github [here](https://github.com/CharlesGaydon/CharlesGaydon/issues)
+- 📫 You can reach out via my [LinkedIn profile](https://www.linkedin.com/in/charlesgaydon/), or ask me anything in Github [here](https://github.com/CharlesGaydon/CharlesGaydon/issues)

--
 | <a><img align="center" src="https://github-readme-stats.vercel.app/api?username=CharlesGaydon&show_icons=true&include_all_commits=true&theme=buefy&hide_border=true" alt="CharlesGaydon's github stats" /></a> | <a href="https://github.com/CharlesGaydon/github-readme-stats"><img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=CharlesGaydon&layout=compact&theme=buefy&hide_border=true" /></a> |
 | ------------- | ------------- |